zhaonat/FDFD_modules/README.md

 # FDFD_modules
 personal set of FDFD codes used for my research.
 Much of this has been inspired by Yu (Jerry) Shi and Wonseok Shin

+## dependencies
+Functional version of MatLab 2016 or greater.
+This was coded in Matlab 2017.

 ## dimensionalities d = 1,2,3
 Implementations of FDFD for 1D, 2D, and 3D simulations